zama-ai/concrete/docs/tutorial/workarounds.md

 ## Matrix Row/Col means

-In this example of Matrix operation, we are introducing a key concept when using Concrete: trying to maximize the parallelization.
-Here instead of sequentially sum all values to create a mean value, we split the values in sub-groups, and do the mean of the sub-groups means:
+In this example Matrix operation, we are introducing a key concept when using Concrete: trying to maximize the parallelization.
+Here instead of sequentially summing all values to create a mean value, we split the values in sub-groups, and do the mean of the sub-group means:

 ```python
 import numpy as np